kienpt2702/BattleCity/readme.md

 + Shoot: A
 + Pause: Enter

 There are also various buffs randomly appearing during the game.
-Play can shoot or go over them to get these extras!
+Player can shoot or go over them to get these extras!